ianhecker/Cryptocurrency-Study/index.md

 + **Separation between invocation and continuation**

     Scilla uses CPS, or **C**ontinuation-**P**assing **S**tyle.
-CPS is when contracts are built as communicating automata, where calling another contract can be performed absolutely last.
+CPS is when contracts are built as communicating automata, and calls made to one another can be performed absolutely last.
 This can increase difficulty due to a change in style of coding, but is provided a solution via invoked *continuations* from the execution environment.
 This allows translations from Solidity to Scilla.
 Additionally, the use of automata structures aids in analysis, testing, and verification of contracts [[4]](#references).

+#### Scilla Implementation
++ **Implicitly declared fields**

+    All Scilla contracts when initialized create a public and mutable field called *balance* that holds the contract's funds.
+This field can only be editted through explicitly moving funds to other accounts, which are held in *uints*, or 32 bit **U**nsigned **Int**egers [[4]](#references).

++ **Transitions**

+    Transitions are simliar to Solidity methods or functions, and is the lingo for the Scilla "functions".
+This is because of the automata formatting of Scilla code and contracts [[4]](#references).
+Formally, when moving to a new state in automata, it is said you are "transitioning".

+    Additionally, the term transition refers to the atomicity of the computations being performed.
+Each transition only changes the state of the contract, not altering other parties or contracts in the process [[4]](#references).